safety-crew/IBM-Unit-Conversion-Webpage/README.md

 # IBM-Unit-Conversion-Webpage

-In this lab, I creatied a simple web page Unit Converter application that converts metric units to imperial units.
+In this lab, I created a simple web page Unit Converter application that converts metric units to imperial units.
 The page was divided into three sections, each of which did one of the following:

 - Converted temperature from Celsius to Fahrenheit.
 - Converted weight from Kilograms to Pounds.